KinWaiCheuk/AudioLoader/AudioLoader/music/amt_README.md

 This will download, unzip, and extract the `.tsv` labels.

 If `use_cache=True`, the output dictionary containing `(path, audio, velocity, onset, offset, frame, sr)` will be saved as a `.pt` file.
 Loading from `.pt` files is slightly faster.
+(This feature is still under development)

 If `preload=True`, the whole dataset will be loaded into RAM, which allows a faster data accessing for each iteration.
-If the dataset is too large to be loaded in RAM, you can set `preload=False`
+If the dataset is too large to be loaded in your RAM, you can set `preload=False`.

+If `overlap=False`, it will remove samples in train set that are overlapping with the test set.
+It is recommended to keep `overlap=False` to be consistent with existing literature.

 If `sequence_length=None`, it will load the full audio track, otherwise, the output will be automatically crop to `sequence_length`.
 If `hop_length` is set to be same as the one used in spectrogram extraction, the piano rolls returned by this dataset will be aligned with the spectrogram.